V-boat: V-8 and V-9—Cachalot and Cuttlefish

 Even before V-5 and V-6 had been completed and V-7 laid down, submarine officer opinion had begun to shift in favor of smaller boats similar to Germany's 1,200-ton design from World War I. Then, when the London Naval Treaty of 1930 for the first time imposed international limits on total submarine tonnage, the incentive to build smaller ships became especially compelling.
 The restrictions of the London Naval Treaty were a factor in the disposal in 1930 of T-1, T-2, and T-3, which had been laid up for nearly a decade.
 By special agreement, Argonaut, Narwhal, and Nautilus were exempted from the treaty limitations.

 An extensive study was conducted to determine the optimum submarine size under the treaty restrictions, factoring in total force, endurance, and percentage of the force that could be maintained on station far from a base, as in a Pacific war scenario.
 The result was the two smallest V-boats, Cachalot (originally V-8) and Cuttlefish (originally V-9), funded in fiscal year 1932.
 At 271 ft overall and only 1130 LT surface displacement, Cachalot and Cuttlefish were even smaller than the T-boats of 15 years earlier.
 The engineering plant consisted of two innovative, compact Maschinenfabrik Augsburg-Nürnberg (MAN)-designed, BuEng-built main diesels, supposedly capable of delivering 1535 hp each, plus a single diesel generator rated at 440 hp.
-Although the boats approached 17 kn on trials, the new MAN engines failed repeatedly from excessive vibration and were replaced in 1938 by General Motors diesels with reduction gearing.
+Although the boats achieved 17 kn during trials, the new MAN engines repeatedly failed due to excessive vibration.
+They were replaced in 1938 with General Motors diesel engines with reduction gearing.
 The armament was similar to Dolphin: six 21-inch (533 mm) torpedo tubes (4 bow, 2 stern), with 16 torpedoes.
 A 3-inch (76 mm)/50 caliber deck gun was equipped, a decrease in gun caliber that would persist through early World War II.
-In the 1930s it was felt that a larger gun would encourage submarine captains to fight on the surface against superior anti-submarine ships, but eventually war experience showed that a larger gun was needed.
+In the 1930s, it was believed that a larger gun would encourage submarine captains to fight on the surface against superior anti-submarine ships, but wartime experience ultimately demonstrated that a larger gun was required.